sevysevy/sevysevy/README.md

-- 👋 Hi, I’m @sevy
+👋 Hi, I’m @yves

-- 👀 I’m interested in Python projets , Django , .NET CORE, NodeJs ,go
+👀 I’m into Python 🐍, Django 🦄, .NET Core ⚙️, Node.js 🌲, and Go 🏃💨

-- 🌱 I’m currently learning Domain Driven Design
+💻 Basically, if it compiles (or sometimes even when it doesn’t) — I’ll code it.

+⚡ Fun fact: My bug-to-feature conversion rate is 100%.

+🛠 Favorite debugging tool: print("why??")

+🧩 Current mission: Turning coffee ☕ into production-ready code (and occasionally into infinite loops).

-- 📫 How to reach me ngahsevy@gmail.com
+📫 You can find me here: ngahsevy@gmail.com

 <!---
 sevysevy/sevysevy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.